 How to correctly insure your flat roof

 Flat roofs are deemed a higher insurance risk, for two primary reasons; they offer an easier route of access during burglaries and can often be the cause of internal water damage to a property.
 As our poor climate means that we are no strangers to rainy weather, a large downpour of rain or snow can cause water to pond and weaken the roof due to its inability to drain the stagnating water.

 What is a flat roof for insurance purposes?

 The video below is a guide on what a flat roof is and helps you to understand how to answer this when quoting for home insurance.

-Whilst there is no definite method to calculate the exact percentage your roof is flat, generally, the ‘insurance flat roof percentage’ of is any roof with a pitch or slope less than 10°.
-These roofs tend to be commonly found on extensions to existing properties but can also be the main property covering.
+Whilst there is no definite method to calculate what the exact percentage your roof is flat, generally, the ‘insurance flat roof percentage’ of is any roof with a pitch or slope less than 10°.
+These flat roofs tend to be commonly found on extensions to existing properties but can also be the main property covering.

 What is the definition of a flat roof?